Visiting Dunwoody Nature Center with Kids

 Make Some Music

-Donations of a piano and painting skills allowed the nature center to have “Bennett,” a piano located behind the main building and available for all visitors to play.
+Donations of a piano and painting skills allowed the nature center to have “Claude,” a piano located behind the main building and available for all visitors to play.
+The previous piano, “Bennett,” was retired in May 2021.

 Play on the Amazing Playground